 All in all — the more value the website is going to bring, the more sense it makes for it to have a higher price.
 The trick is to have a meticulous conversation about the business goals in order to try and figure out what kind of VALUE the company is aiming at.

-While you can substitute one technology with another to attain your business objectives for your small business — a trustworthy, competent web designer is irreplaceable.
+While you can substitute one technology with another to attain your business objectives for your firm — a trustworthy, competent web designer is irreplaceable.